 In your PAYE settings, you'll see you have a Starter Form question to answer, to let us know your current employment status.

-Your tax code dictates how much income you can earn before paying tax and is therefore very important to ensure the right amount of tax is deducted on your payments.
-We will infer a tax code for you based on your starter form answer, so that for the time being you can receive your payments until HMRC potentially issues you a new or corrected code.
+Your tax code dictates how much income you can earn before paying tax and is therefore very important to ensure the right amount of tax is deducted from your payments.
+We will infer a tax code for you based on your starter form answer so that for the time being you can receive your payments until HMRC potentially issues you a new or corrected code.
 Any discrepancy with the amount of tax you pay will be corrected when HMRC issue a new tax code for you.
 Going forward you can always refer to your latest Worksome payslip for your most recent tax code.

 How will my Inside IR35 payments work from a tax perspective?
 Should I be paid into my LTD or personal bank account?